-Finally, breast pumps can be categorized as opened system or closed system.
+Finally, breast pumps can be categorized as an open system or closed system.

-- Opened system breast pumps are designed so that the milk could go into tubing that interacts with the motor.
+- Open system breast pumps are designed so that the milk could go into tubing that interacts with the motor.
 Most often, this occurs as the result of pumping too much, creating an overflow into these parts.
-This is a big deal, because breast milk can transmit certain bacteria and viruses.
-Opened system pumps are single user and should never, ever be shared.
+This is a big deal because breast milk can transmit certain bacteria and viruses.
+Opened system pumps are single-user and should never, ever be shared.

 How to Choose a Breast Pump